Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Proof of the main result

 \begin{lem} The Lelong number of $h$ at $P_{u}$ is given by

 In particular it does not depend on the subdivision $\Pi '$. \end{lem} \begin{proof} Since the metric of $\overline M$ is good in the sense of \cite{hi}, it has zero Lelong numbers everywhere (see \cite[Example~2.34]{BBHJ}).
 So it is sufficient to treat the case $k=0$.
 Let $s$ be a rational section of $\overline{B}_{m\phi}$ that is generating on a neighborhood of $x_{\tau }$.
-As in the proof of Lemma \ref{lemm:9}, $s$ corresponds to a meromorphic Siegel--Jacobi form $f$ of index $m$ such that $-\log |f|-2\pi m\phi $ is bounded in $U'$.
-Since $u$ belongs to the interior of $\tau $ and is integral, there are positive integers $a_{1},\dots, a_{G+g} $ such that
+Let $U\subset U'$ be a standard open subset (Definition \ref{def:16}) and $V'$ the corresponding coordinate neighborhood of $x_{\tau }$.
+As in the proof of Lemma \ref{lemm:9}, $s$ corresponds to a meromorphic Siegel--Jacobi form $f$ of index $m$ such that $-\log |f|-2\pi m\phi $ is bounded in $U$.
+Since $u$ belongs to the interior of $\tau $ and is integral, there are positive integers $a_{1},\dots, a_{d} $ such that

-Let $z=(z_{1},\dots,z_{G+g})$ be a point of $V'$ and consider the curve
+Let $z=(z_{1},\dots,z_{d})$ be a point of $V'$ and consider the curve

 For a general point $z$, the strict transform of the curve $\beta $ in $\overline \caB(\Gamma )_{\Pi '}$ goes through a general point of $P_{u}$.

 By the explicit description of the standard invariant metric we have